-Considering the high vulnerability of the Mediterranean area to climate change, there is the necessity to increase capacity in the prevention and mitigation of natural risks and risks induced by human activity, as well as to improve coordination and cooperation of stakeholders across borders to tackle these risks.
-The adoption of a preventive approach is suitable for a better risk management in the future and for ensuring a good health and quality of life of human beings.
+Considering the high vulnerability of the Mediterranean area to climate change, there is the need to increase capacity in the prevention and mitigation of natural risks and risks induced by human activity and to improve coordination and cooperation of stakeholders across borders to tackle them.
+The adoption of a preventive approach is suitable for a better risk management in the future and for ensuring a good health and quality of life.